Chromatic splitting for the $K(2)$-local sphere at $p=2$: A review of calculations in -local homotopy theory at

 Here the first map is the projection, the second map is the inverse of the isomorphism defined by the composition

 and $\log(1+x) = \sum_{n\geq 1} (-1)^{n+1}{x^n}/{n}$.

 \item If $n$ is odd, $\alpha_n\colon \ZZ_2^\times \to K_{2n}$ is given by

-\item If $n = 2^i(2t+1)$ with $i > 0$, then $\alpha_{n/i+2}\colon \ZZ_2^\times \to K_{2n}$ is given by
+\item If $n = 2^i(2t+1)$ with $i > 0$, then $\alpha_{n/(i+2)}\colon \ZZ_2^\times \to K_{2n}$ is given by

-\end{enumerate} We had a class $\alpha_{4/4}$ above; see after (\ref{eqn:whatv}). \fullref{lem:some-Bocks-at-1} below implies that this new class $\alpha_{4/4}$ will be a unit multiple of the image of the older class, and we won't need to distinguish between the two as we try to find $\sigma$ in the homotopy groups of the localizations of in $V(0)$, $Y$ and $V(0)\wedge Y$.
+\end{enumerate} \end{defn} \begin{rem} We had a class $\alpha_{4/4}$ above; see after (\ref{eqn:whatv}). \Cref{lem:some-Bocks-at-1} below implies that this new class $\alpha_{4/4}$ will be a unit multiple of the image of the older class, and we won't need to distinguish between the two as we try to find $\sigma$ in the homotopy groups of the localizations of $V(0)$, $Y$ and $V(0)\wedge Y$.
 The class $\zeta_1$ was already discussed in \S 2.
-See \eqref{def-zeta-n}, and \fullref{prop:zeta-permanent}. \end{rem}
+See \eqref{def-zeta-n}, and \Cref{prop:zeta-permanent}. \end{rem}

 Since we are at height one, we have $v_1 = u^{-1} \in K_2/2$.